On the convergence of mirror descent beyond stochastic convex programming: Sharp minima and applications

-Given the randomness involved at each step, obtaining an almost sure (or high probability) bound for the convergence speed of the last iterate of \ac{SMD} is rather involved.
-Indeed, in contrast to the ergodic rate analysis of \ac{SMD} for convex programs, there is no intrinsic averaging in the algorithm's last iterate, so it does not seem possible to derive a precise black box convergence rate for $\act_{\run}$.
+Given the randomness involved at each step, obtaining an almost sure (or high probability) bound for the convergence speed of the last iterate of \ac{SMD} is fairly involved: indeed, in contrast to the ergodic rate analysis of \ac{SMD} for convex programs, there is no intrinsic averaging in the algorithm's last iterate, so it does not seem possible to derive a precise black box convergence rate for $\act_{\run}$.
 Essentially, as in the analysis of \cref{sec:local}, a single ``unlucky'' gradient sample could violate any convergence speed estimate that is probabilistically independent of any finite subset of realizations.

-Despite this difficulty, if \ac{SMD} is run with a \emph{surjective} mirror map, we show that $\act_{\run}$ reaches a minimum point of \eqref{eq:opt} in a \emph{finite} number of iterations for a large class of optimization problems that includes all generic linear programs. \footnote{``Generic linear program'' means here that $\feas$ is a polytope, $\obj\from\feas\to\R$ is affine, and $\obj$ is constant only on the zero-dimensional faces of $\feas$.} As we noted in \cref{sec:setup}, an important example of a surjective mirror map is the standard Euclidean projection $\proj_\feas(y) = \argmin_{x\in\feas} \norm{y-x}_{2}$.
-The resulting descent method is the well-known \acdef{SGD} algorithm (cf.~\cref{alg:SGD} below), so our results in this section also provide new insights into the behavior of \ac{SGD} in stochastic linear programs.
+Despite this difficulty, if \ac{SMD} is run with a \emph{surjective} mirror map, we show below that $\act_{\run}$ reaches a minimum point of \eqref{eq:opt} in a \emph{finite} number of iterations for a large class of optimization problems that admit \emph{sharp} minima (see below).
+As we noted in \cref{sec:setup}, an important example of a surjective mirror map is the standard Euclidean projection $\Eucl(\dstate) = \argmin_{\state\in\states} \norm{\dstate-x}_{2}$.
+The resulting descent method is the well-known \acdef{SGD} algorithm (cf.~\cref{alg:SGD} below), so our results in this section also provide new insights into the behavior of \ac{SGD}.